 1. Promoting Gender Equity: Illinois is dedicated to advancing educational equity for CTE students.
 Providing support for students preparing for nontraditional fields is critical to increasing access to high-wage career opportunities for all people and diversifying our workforce.
-Leadership funding will support professional learning and targeted technical assistance for local recipients specifically in the areas of gender equity, micro aggressions77, stereotype threat78, and
+Leadership funding will support professional learning and targeted technical assistance for local recipients specifically in the areas of gender equity, micro aggressions, stereotype threat, and

-77 Micro aggressions are everyday verbal, nonverbal, and environmental slights, snubs, or insults -- whether intentional or unintentional -- that communicate hostile, derogatory, or negative messages to students based solely upon their marginalized group membership.
+&lt;sup>77 Micro aggressions are everyday verbal, nonverbal, and environmental slights, snubs, or insults -- whether intentional or unintentional -- that communicate hostile, derogatory, or negative messages to students based solely upon their marginalized group membership.
 Micro aggressions repeat or affirm stereotypes about a minority group, and they tend to minimize the existence of discrimination or bias, intentional or not.
 For additional information on micro aggressions, please access https://diversity.nih.gov/sociocultural-factors/microaggressions.

-78 Stereotype threat is defined as a "socially premised psychological threat that arises when one is in a situation or doing something for which a negative stereotype about one's group applies."
-(Steele and Aronson, 1995) According to effective practices for recruiting and retaining students preparing for nontraditional careers.
+&lt;sup>78 Stereotype threat is defined as a "socially premised psychological threat that arises when one is in a situation or doing something for which a negative stereotype about one's group applies."
+(Steele and Aronson, 1995) According to stereotype threat, members of a marginalized group acknowledge that a negative stereotype exists in reference to their effective practices for recruiting and retaining students preparing for nontraditional careers.
 ISBE and ICCB coordinate to provide professional learning and technical assistance regarding support for special populations.
 These include a Nontraditional Occupations Summit, the Postsecondary Special Populations Academy, and resource development to provide local partners with assistance in recruiting and retaining students pursuing nontraditional occupations.

-2. Expanding CTE for Students in State Institutions: Increasing high-quality educational opportunities for students in state institutions is a priority among Illinois' state leaders for the purposes of advancing educational equity, ensuring the ability to fully participate in society, reducing recidivism, and increasing re-entry success.79 Illinois will allocate up to the allowed 2 percent of leadership funding to support CTE programming for students in state correctional institutions, including juvenile justice facilities, and educational institutions that serve students with disabilities.
+2. Expanding CTE for Students in State Institutions: Increasing high-quality educational opportunities for students in state institutions is a priority among Illinois' state leaders for the purposes of advancing educational equity, ensuring the ability to fully participate in society, reducing recidivism, and increasing re-entry success.
+Illinois will allocate up to the allowed 2 percent of leadership funding to support CTE programming for students in state correctional institutions, including juvenile justice facilities, and educational institutions that serve students with disabilities.
 Leadership funding will support CTE credit-bearing instruction, curriculum development, professional learning, equipment, and instructional supplies.